-Sage, Salvia Officinalis.
+Sage, Garden Sage, Salvia officinalis

 Avoid sage if you are breastfeeding.
 It is known to decrease milk flow.
 However if there are breast infections such as mastitis or you are weaning a child, sage will help decrease or stop milk production.